 The statute of limitations is the deadline by which you must file your dog bite claim, or else risk the courts refusing to hear your case.
 It’s very important to adhere to your statute of limitations for any personal injury cases.
 Time limits vary based on your state and the type of claim you wish to file.
 You have two years from the date of your animal attack to file a dog bite damage claim in Arizona.
 After your two-year deadline passes, you generally won’t have the right to seek damage recovery.

 If your dog-related case only involves damaged property, you still have two years from the incident to file.
 In very limited cases, the Arizona courts may agree to extend someone’s deadline.
 These scenarios are most common in cases involving young children or ongoing criminal cases involving the same incident.
-Ask a lawyer for your specific deadline.
+Ask a dog bite lawyer for your specific deadline in Phoenix.
 Then, act quickly to make sure you don’t miss your opportunity for financial recovery.